ccsc-journal/ccsc-editor/docs/editors.md

 * All authors should be notified with the instructions on final manuscript formatting, the link to the current copyright release form, and the method to submit the final manuscript to the regional editor.
-* The regional editor should share a list of accepted items with the national editor to keep track of final submissions (here is
+* The regional editor should share a list of accepted items with the journal editor to keep track of final submissions (here is
 [an example](https://docs.google.com/spreadsheets/d/1hxodui1yzcsJGt2iDZrRXYK9hmTV9hoQ3N2pl3OQFvA/edit?usp=sharing)).